 In general, the convergence speed will vary by the computation conditions.
 However, the maximum iteration number of optimization processes was set to $3\times10^5$ based on the convergence of \Cref{fig:convergence}, which occur several restarting and obtain local minima.
 The computation was conducted on the workstation equipped with Intel Xeon Gold 6248R for CPU as a serial computation.
 The computation time took few days to reach maximum iteration number $3\times10^5$.

-Since CMA-ES is based on a stochastic method, results will differ by the random seed. \Cref{tab:statistics} show the $t_{\mathrm{f}}$, $J$ and $C$ of 10 independent trials on berthing computation of Nanko without wind disturbance.
+Since CMA-ES is based on a stochastic method, results will differ by the random seed. \Cref{tab:statistics} show the $t_{\mathrm{f}}$, $J$ and $C$ of 10 independent trials on berthing computation of \textit{Nanko} without wind disturbance.
 From the table, we can find the values of $C$ are zero for all 10 trails.
 This means, not only collision occurred, but also berthing was conducted with sufficient distance to obstacle by maintaining ship domain.
 With the newly introduced collision avoidance algorithm, collision avoidance to the obstacle of realistic port geometry was successfully achieved.